shawndurrani-stripe/gallagher/README.md

 > Above examples have been taken from the Gallagher documentation

 Our `schemas` provide a set of `Mixins` that are used to construct the Models.
 These are repeatable patterns that need not be repeated.
-The typical patter would be to subclass from the `Mixins` e.g:
+The typical pattern would be to subclass from the `Mixins` e.g:

 ```python
 from .utils import AppBaseModel, IdentityMixin, HrefMixin